streamlit/docs/content/streamlit-cloud/deploy-your-app/app-dependencies.md

 # App dependencies

 The main reason that apps fail to build properly is because Streamlit Community Cloud can't find your dependencies!
 There are two kinds of dependencies your app might have: Python dependencies and external dependencies.
 Python dependencies are other Python packages (just like Streamlit!) that you `import` into you script.
 External dependencies are less common, but they include any other software your script needs to function properly.
+Since Streamlit Community Cloud runs on Linux, these will be Linux dependencies installed with `apt-get` outside the Python environment.

 For your dependencies to be installed correctly, make sure you:

 1. Add a [requirements file](#add-python-dependencies) for Python dependencies.
-2. (optional) Add a `packages.txt` file to manage any external dependencies (i.e Linux dependencies outside Python environment).
+2. (optional) Add a `packages.txt` file to manage any external dependencies.

 <Note>